titu1994/tfdiffeq/README.md

 Support for Universal Differential Equations (for ODE case) from the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385).
 While slow, and restricted to ODEs only, it works well enough on Lotke Voltera system as described in example notebook.

 Support for Hypersolvers from the paper [Hypersolvers: Toward Fast Continuous-Depth Models](https://arxiv.org/abs/2007.09601).
-Currently implements the paper implementation of `HyperEuler` and `HyperHuen`. **NOTE**: These APIs are subject to change once the paper releases source code.
+Currently implements the paper implementation of `HyperEuler` and `HyperHuen`.
+The paper [Deep Euler method: solving ODEs by approximating the local truncation error of the Euler method](https://arxiv.org/abs/2003.09573) proposes nearly the same approach. **NOTE**: These APIs are subject to change once the paper releases source code.

 Now supports Adjoint methods for Dopri5 solver due to [PR #3](https://github.com/titu1994/tfdiffeq/pull/3) from [@eozd](https://github.com/eozd).